red/web-redlake/blog-STG/4-metagrammars.md

 ---
-title: An intro to DiaGrammar
+title: DiaGrammar: What is a grammar?
 date: 2021-01-15T12:00:00.000Z
 slug: An intro to DiaGrammar
 author: DiaGrammar Team